National Grilled Cheese Day & Oh, How We Love It

 Stack them up and watch them disappear.
 Seriously, I can’t make these fast enough when we have them.
 I usually have to triple the recipe as there are five of us in the house and three boys that eat like there is no tomorrow lol

-These grilled cheese sandwiches and any other grilled cheese sandwich pairs well with our Kabocha Squash Soup which also has a vegan option.
+This grilled cheese sandwich and any other grilled cheese sandwich pairs well with our Kabocha Squash Soup which also has a vegan option.

 What is your ultimate go-to grilled cheese sandwich?
 I’ve seen some amazing concoctions around the web and am always excited to hear what others like to combine and consume.